forabi/WebCeph2/src/components/FlippableImage.md

-This is a cephalometric image component:
+This is a flippable image component:

     <FlippableImage
       style={{ height: 250 }}
       src="https://upload.wikimedia.org/wikipedia/commons/6/66/Cephalometric_radiograph.JPG"
     />

-This is one is flipped horizontally:
+This one is flipped horizontally:

     <FlippableImage
       style={{ height: 250 }}